siddharth-cse/Art-of-Visualization-/README.md

 ## The essence of the algorithm
-We try and fit a line on a scatter plot of random points.
-The way the algorithm learns to is where Machine Learning comes in.
+It tries to fit a line on a scatter plot of random points.
+The way the algorithm "learns" is where Machine "Learning" comes in.
 Fortunately unlike other Machine Learning algorithms, we can see how the model learns to fit this line.
 ## Working of Linear Regression with an example
 Given a any random data set which has a set of x and y values, lets try and fit a line through this curve.
 ```python